 Many airlines currently have blackout periods during which they will not transport animals.
 It is very important you find this information out well in advance of your move.

 What is your pet’s size and weight?

-Do you have a suitable container for your pet?
+Do you possess an appropriate container for your pet?

 What is the size and weight of the pet’s container?